Vidisha Srivastava

-Vidisha Srivastava, known by her mononym Vidisha, is an Indian actress who appears in South Indian cinema and Hindi television.
-She is known for playing the Anita Vibhuti Narayan Mishra in Bhabiji Ghar Par Hain!
+Vidisha Srivastava is an Indian actress who primarily appears in Telugu films and Hindi television.
+She is known for playing the Anita Vibhuti Narayan Mishra in Bhabiji Ghar Par Hain!.

 Early life

-Vidisha hails from Uttar Pradesh.
+Vidisha hails from Varanasi, Uttar Pradesh.
 She has one elder brother and one younger sister actress Shanvi Srivastava.
 She graduated with a degree in biotechnology and did a course in business management.